 The PGOU is the urban zone planning of a municipality.
 Constructions in the countryside per definition aren´t within this planning and therefor in principle illegal (although mostly officially tolerated after 6 years).

-The Plusvalia (Plusvalue) is the local profit tax over the increased valued of the ground during time of possession.
+The Plusvalia (Plusvalue) is the local profit tax over the increased value of the ground during the time of possession.
 The official name by the way has been changed, but the Spanish still refer to it as Pluvalia.
-When selling next to the Plusvalia you also need to pay the national Capital Gain Tax over the profit according the deeds.
+When selling next to the Plusvalia you also need to pay the national Capital Gain Tax over the profit according to the deeds.

 A Power of Attorney (poder) in Spain can only be signed in front of a notary.
 Most buyers give Power of Attorney to a lawyer.
 But it can also be to a real estate agent, gestor or non-professional.
-Of course only the Spanish version is valid.
-It´s also possible to sign a PoA abroad on the Spanish consulate of at a notary (the an Apostle of The Hague is needed).
+Of course, only the Spanish version is valid.
+It´s also possible to sign a PoA abroad at the Spanish consulate or at a notary (the Apostle of The Hague is needed).

 The Registro de Pareja de Hecho is the Spanish partnership registry.
-Foreign registries are not acknowledge.
-To avoid high inheritance / probate tax is therefore wise to either get married or to get registered in the Registro de Pareja de Hecho.
-Of course it´s also necessary to sign a (Spanish) will at the notary if you want to leave your Spanish assets to your partner.
+Foreign registries are not acknowledged.
+To avoid high inheritance/probate tax is therefore wise to either get married or to get registered in the Registro de Pareja de Hecho.
+Of course, it´s also necessary to sign a (Spanish) will at the notary if you want to leave your Spanish assets to your partner.

 The Registro de la Propiedad is the Land Registry in which ownership and debts are inscribed.
-Inscription isn´t obliged but really advisable because it offers more security than a private purchase contract.
+The inscription isn´t obliged but really advisable because it offers more security than a private purchase contract.
 The extract according to the submitted deeds of the notary is called Nota Simple.
-The Land Registry is independent from the Cadastre and often data con match, especially in the countryside.
+The Land Registry is independent of the Cadastre and often data con match, especially in the countryside.

 The urbanization is a quarter or district.
-The Town Hall can sometimes charge costs to the owners if the urbanisation hasn´t been administratively finished yet.
+The Town Hall can sometimes charge costs to the owners if the urbanization hasn´t been administratively finished yet.

 Need a referral for a good estate agent in Andalusia?
-Or like to receive an example offer for the legal investigation of a specialised and independent lawyer?
-Find out more through link above or visit my business site.
+Or like to receive an example offer for the legal investigation of a specialized and independent lawyer?
+Find out more through the link above or visit my business site.